Looney Tunes: Rabbits Run: Release

 The film was released on DVD with the bonus cartoons "Best Friends" (the first episode of The Looney Tunes Show) and the 3D animated theatrical shorts Coyote Falls, Fur of Flying, Rabid Rider, and I Tawt I Taw a Puddy Tat.

 The film later premiered on Cartoon Network on March 25, 2016.

+Reception

+Writing for Common Sense Media, Renee Longstreet gave the film 3 stars: "Humor is an important part of this tale; even the bad guys are funny and exhibit their special quirkiness.
+Die-hard Looney Tunes fans, accustomed to the wit and wisdom, inventive animation, and satire found in the earlier Warner Bros. cartoons by Chuck Jones, Friz Freleng, and others may be disappointed, but this film still should entertain today's kids, especially those familiar with the latest TV program."